 Grantee Race Equity Communications Workshop

-More than 150 people participated in The Heinz Endowments’ first equity communications training for grantee organizations Feb.
-19 at the Energy Innovation Center in Pittsburgh’s Hill District.
-The session was led by Vanice Dunn, equity director for Provoc, a leader in communications analysis, strategy development and branding.
+More than 280 people participated in The Heinz Endowments’ first equity communications training for grantee organizations over two sessions in February and April at the Energy Innovation Center in Pittsburgh’s Hill District.
+The training was led by Vanice Dunn, equity director for Provoc, a leader in communications analysis, strategy development and branding.
 As part of the Endowments’ efforts to more authentically infuse equity into its philosophical approach and daily practice, the foundation is partnering with Provoc to bring an equity-rooted focus to the communications practices of the Endowments and its grantees.

 “This is the first of a series of opportunities designed to engage our grantees in a process to create safe spaces for them to gain a deeper insight into key equity-related issues and to provide skill-building training,” said Carmen Anderson, the Endowments’ director of Equity and Social Justice.
 “The hope is that together we can increase our momentum and progress towards addressing some of the seemingly intractable issues that challenge our region.
 Our goal is a thriving region for everyone.”

-Additional training sessions may be offered in-person or virtually, based on the insights and needs that surfaced during the Feb.
-19 workshop.
+Additional training sessions may be offered in-person or virtually, based on the insights and needs that surfaced during the workshops.
 Those findings also will guide the development of tools and resources that the Endowments will make available to grantees later this year.
+(Photo by Joshua Franzos)

 Nonprofits and the Call to Moral Leadership: Courage to Act